4, The Letters

 of St Mary, Nantwich, is one of the must-see buildings for tourists visiting the

 town.
 But now the 665-year-old sandstone building is one of the ports of call

 along a newly-devised Two Saints' Way between Chester and Lichfield.
 The Way and

-a new interpretation board (right) are featured in this
+a new interpretation board (left) are featured in this

 Letter from Nantwich.

 The church is a member of the Greater Churches Network.

 BELLRINGERS at St Mary's Parish Church in the centre of town rang a

 special peal to mark the 800th anniversary of the introduction of the Magna Carta.
 See (and hear) here.